 The CWE flow-based day-ahead market coupling has been gradually improved since its introduction in 2015.
 Particularly, in April 2018, the "minRAM 20%" rule has been implemented.
 This rule guarantees that, for all the elements considered in the capacity calculation, at least 20% is made available for cross-border exchanges within the CWE region.
-As of 2020, increasingly more capacity is expected to become available thanks to the implementation of the rules of the new Electricity Regulation (the "70% rule", adapted at national level depending on the action plan and derogation applicable for each country).
+Since April 2020, more capacity is made available thanks to the implementation of the rules of the new Electricity Regulation (the "70% rule", adapted at national level based on the approved derogation).
 By 2025, a minimum of 70% capacity should be available for cross-border exchanges.